dmonterom/face_recognition_TF2/README.md

 python3 train.py
 ```

-The training process can be follow loading the generated log file (in output/logs) with tensorboard.
+The training process can be followed loading the generated log file (in output/logs) with tensorboard.
 Its important to check that the regularization loss stops growing after a few number of steps.

 <img src="imgs/regularization_loss.svg">